[Improving Voronoi meshes for FV ]

 VG2 = VoronoiGeometry(copy(mynodes),cuboid(2,periodic=[]),integrator=VI_GEOMETRY,improving=(max_iterations=5,))

-keyword, where the nodes are modified so that the nodes will lie closer to the centers of mass of their respective Voronoi cell.
+draw2D(VG2)The above example generates two Voronoi grids: One where mesh is generated from the given nodes and one using the improving keyword, where the nodes are modified so that the nodes will lie closer to the centers of mass of their respective Voronoi cell.
 This is an iterative process and takes the following parameters:

-: The process will stop after this amount of iterations even if the wanted accuracy is not achieved.tolerance::Float64 = 1.0
+max_iterations::Int = 1: The process will stop after this amount of iterations even if the wanted accuracy is not achieved.tolerance::Float64 = 1.0: if the distance between a node and the center of massDand the minimal distance of the node to the boundaryrsatisfyD/r < tolerancethe node will not be modified.

 The following pictures illustrate the improvement of the mesh for standard setting and 200 Points in $\mathbb R^2$: